 In 1987, several local authorities created a joint policy for service areas on the A1-M1 Link Road.
 This recommended building a service area here at Thrapston, and Forte soon proposed one.

-A housing development is being built next to the services, with deliveries to the site being accessed through the services.
+A housing development has recently been added directly behind the services, with deliveries to the site being accessed through the services.
 This access has since been closed off.

 |Kettering (9 miles)||Services on the A14||Spaldwick (westbound, 9 miles)|